The winter in Greenwich, Connecticut, is the most pleasant in New England.

 Downtown Greenwich represents the most cosmopolitan of the various neighborhoods in Greenwich.

 Even in the winter, Greenwich Avenue and the surrounding shopping district features high-end restaurants and upscale boutiques.
+It’s one of the most unique attractions in all of southern Connecticut.

 If shopping while on Connecticut winter getaways sounds ideal to you, go no further than Greenwich Avenue.